The Best Peak District Walks

 Length: 9 miles

 At 2,087 feet above sea level, Kinder Scout is the highest point (and quite possibly the most iconic natural landmark) in the Peak District.
-We like starting our ascent from Hayfield, where there is a circular national trail to follow.
-It is a challenging walk, especially in poor weather (so please come prepared with a map, compass, and appropriate walking gear!), but those who are able to climb to the very top are rewarded with memorable and undeniably breath-taking views.
+Start your ascent from Hayfield, where there is a circular national trail to follow.
+It is a challenging walk, especially in poor weather (so please come prepared with a map, compass, and appropriate walking gear!), but those who can climb to the very top are rewarded with memorable and undeniably spectacular views.

 Kinder Scout is only about an hour’s drive through picturesque countryside from our luxurious hotels and boltholes on the Chatsworth Estate.
-There's nothing stopping you making a day trip across the National Park to Kinder Scout and returning to the comfort of your well-appointed room and a delicious meal.
+Nothing is stopping you from making a day trip across the National Park to Kinder Scout and returning to the comfort of your well-appointed room and a delicious meal.

 Peak District Walking Holidays: Where To Stay